Skip to main content

 Warning About Hard-coded Passwords

-When creating a new version, a warning message is displayed if any of the properties defined in the Releasefile.yaml file uses a hard-coded password (plain text password), and you try to save as new version.
+When creating a new version, a warning message is displayed if any of the properties defined in the YAML files uses a hard-coded password (plain text password), and you try to save as new version.

 Warning

 You may create a new version by clicking Save with warnings button.
-However, we recommend you to resolve the warnings and use password variables instead of plain text passwords.
+However, it is recommended to resolve the warnings and use password variables instead of plain text passwords.

 To resolve the warnings:

-1. Click the link under the Title column.
+1. Click the link in the Title column.

 2. In the Template details section, click the ${ toggle button to switch from password to password variable.